I'm Honey!

 How to Stop Living in the Past

 I truly do not know how to live in the past, save for my loving and happy memories, and the lessons I learned along the way.
-I review these in my mind when I am reminded.
+I review these in my mind now and then.
 Other than that, I have no time to waste in the past.
 Do you?
 If so, this is how to stop living in the past and embrace your age and stage of life…

-Start by building a life that thrills you.
-I can tell you that I am filled to the brim with my daily life.
+Start by building a life that excites you.
+As a woman with verve, I can tell you that I am filled to the brim with my daily life.
 As I often say, “I live a razzle, dazzle lifestyle and I adore it!”

 There is a Reason Some People Live in the Past